Shivg2901/tdp-testing/README.md

     **Fix:**
     ```bash
-    docker exec -it frontend chmod -R 777 /usr/share/nginx/html
+    docker exec -it frontend chmod -R 755 /usr/share/nginx/html
     ```

-2. If you can't access the [`scripts`](./scripts) folder, you can change the folder permissions to allow yourself access to the scripts folder.
+2. If you can't access the [`scripts`](./scripts) folder while running the docker container, you can change the folder permissions to allow yourself access to the scripts folder.

     **Fix:**
     ```bash
     # Change the folder permissions (you can have more granular control over this by changing the numbers)
-    sudo chmod -R 777 scripts
+    sudo chmod -R 755 scripts
     ```

-3. Latest changes missing in the frontend.

-    **Fix:**
-    Pull latest changes from phase2 or relevant branch.
-    ```bash
-    git pull origin phase2
-    # OR
-    # git pull origin <branch-name>
-    ```

-4. If Video is not working, please Refer to [this point](#video-upload).
+3. If Video is not working, please Refer to [this point](#video-upload).

-5. If the backend is running, but application is not running, check the url of the backend in the frontend code in the following files:
-    - `frontend/index.html`
-    - `frontend/PD_stringDB.html`
-    - `frontend/PD_network.html`

-    You can look for ajax requests in the code and change the url to the correct one.